jakblak/mean-Voting_V2/README.md

 - runs nodemon on port 3000.

 ## Features ##
 - add posts with title, link and description
+- - only show when title has focus
+- animate posts
 - upvote & downvote
 - add comments + expand comments
 - log in / sign up